-In conclusion to this Big Data tutorial, we can say that Apache Hadoop is the most popular and powerful big data tool.
+Hence, in conclusion to this Big Data tutorial, we can say that Apache Hadoop is the most popular and powerful big data tool.
 Big Data stores huge amount of data in the distributed manner and processes the data in parallel on a cluster of nodes.
-It provides world’s most reliable storage layer- HDFS.
+It provides the world’s most reliable storage layer- HDFS.
 Batch processing engine MapReduce and Resource management layer- YARN.
 4 daemons (NameNode, datanode, node manager, resource manager) run in Hadoop to ensure Hadoop functionality.

 If this Hadoop tutorial for beginners was helpful or if you have any queries feel free to comment in the below comment box.